Edualk12/virtualized-cybersecurity-lab-proxmox/attacks/Attack1.md

 #### Findings
 This version detection scan uses Nmap Scripting Engine (NSE) scripts to dig deeper, specifically running the banner script to grab the raw welcome text from open services.
 These automated NSE scripts act like plugins that extend Nmap's capability beyond basic port checking, allowing it to accurately unmask an Nginx gateway, a Windows Active Directory Domain Controller, and a host on this subnet.

+#### Output
+This command is used specifically to see what type of Operating do the hosts use which can be later be utilized to what kind of exploit should be used against each host in the subnet.
 ```
   ┌──(klaude㉿klaudekali)-[~]
 └─$ nmap -O 192.168.35.0/24